-We support all makes and models from any manufacturer at Lawrence Hearing Aid Center There are several different styles and sizes of hearing aids.
+We support brand new or refurbished hearing aids, all makes and models from any manufacturer at Lawrence Hearing Aid Center.
+There are several different styles and sizes of hearing aids.
 Which one is the best for your hearing loss?
 That depends on the severity of your hearing loss and the physical shape of your ears.
 Below are the most common styles of hearing instruments fit today, and information on their benefits and limitations.

 Battery size: 10